-- Article I (page 3): - o Restored the definition of "Itinerant Maintenance Provider" from the March 27 draft and removed the May 16 draft's "Independent Service Provider" definition. - O Clarified the definition of "Through-the-Fence Operations" to refer to movement of aircraft onto the airport. - Section III.C. (page 9): Simplified the requirements for Commercial Activity Application process - Amended requirement 2 to remove the word "comprehensive" - Deleted requirements 5, 6, 8, 9, 11, 12, 13, 14, and 16
+- Article I (page 3): - Restored the definition of "Itinerant Maintenance Provider" from the March 27 draft and removed the May 16 draft's "Independent Service Provider" definition. - Clarified the definition of "Through-the-Fence Operations" to refer to movement of aircraft onto the airport. - Section III.C. (page 9): Simplified the requirements for Commercial Activity Application process - Amended requirement 2 to remove the word "comprehensive" - Deleted requirements 3a, 5, 6, 8, 9, 11, 12, 13, 14, and 16 - Amended requirement 17 to clarify the applicability of Forms 7460 - Section III.D. (page 11): Simplified the requirements for Supporting Documents associated with the Commercial Activity Application process - Deleted requirements 1, 2 and 3 - Section IV (page 13): Simplified the requirements for Review of Applications associated with the Commercial Activity Application process - Added Section A to define the General Standard of Review - Updated Factors for Consideration (now Section B) to clarify some items and to remove items 10 and 11 - Section V.A. (page 15): Deleted Section A: Capability/Experience - Section V.H (page 20): Clarified that commercial operators may sublease, assign, or subcontract aeronautical activities if the Minimum Standards permit. - Section VI.B (page 23): Updated the minimum required premises space required for an FBO. - Paragraph VI.D.3 (page 24): - Clarified that an FBO may provide aircraft airframe and powerplant service and repair itself or through a County-approved contract. - Removed requirement that an FBO providing airframe and powerplant maintenance must hold a powerplant Class 3 rating or higher. - Paragraph VI.D.4 (page 25): Specified that an FBO must provide flight instruction itself or through a County-approved contract. - Paragraph VI.D.5 (page 25): Specified that an FBO must provide Air Taxi/Charter services itself or through a County-approved contract. - Paragraph VII.D.1 (page 29): Clarified that an avionics repairman must hold all applicable certificates and ratings "required by the FAA to perform the work," without specifying any particular certificate or rating. - Paragraph VII.G.2 (page 32): Removed language appearing in the May 16 draft that would have allowed certain maintenance providers to contract with an FBO or service station in lieu of leasing (or subleasing) space on the airport, restoring this paragraph to the March 27 version.

-- Section III.D. (page 11): Simplified the requirements for Supporting Documents associated with the Commercial Activity Application process - Deleted requirements 1, 2 and 3 - Section V.H (page 20): Clarified that commercial operators may sublease, assign, or subcontract aeronautical activities if the Minimum Standards permit. - Paragraph VI.D.3 (page 24): - Clarified that an FBO may provide aircraft airframe and powerplant service and repair itself or through a County-approved contract. - Removed requirement that an FBO providing airframe and powerplant maintenance must hold a powerplant Class 3 rating or higher. - Paragraph VI.D.4 (page 25): Specified that an FBO must provide flight instruction itself or through a County-approved contract. - Paragraph VI.D.5 (page 25): Specified that an FBO must provide Air Taxi/Charter services itself or through a County-approved contract. - Paragraph VII.D.1 (page 29): Clarified that an avionics repairman must hold all applicable certificates and ratings "required by the FAA to perform the work," without specifying any particular certificate or rating. - Paragraph VII.G.2 (page 32): Removed language appearing in the May 16 draft that would have allowed certain maintenance providers to contract with an FBO or service station in lieu of leasing (or subleasing) space on the airport, restoring this paragraph to the March 27 version. - Paragraph VII.J.3.a (page 35): Removed the requirement that a flight-instruction provider must have at least one aircraft equipped for instrument flight instruction. - Section VII.O (pages 39-41): Restored the March 27 draft's minimum standards for Itinerant Maintenance Providers, removing the "Independent Service Provider" category included in the May 16 draft.
-The only changes between the new and the March 27 versions of Section VII.O are: - o In paragraph VII.O.2 (page 39), clarified that an Itinerant Maintenance Provider must hold "the appropriate FAA certificates for the maintenance it intends to perform" to cover operators who may not require a Part 65 certificate. - o In paragraph VII.O.4 (page 40), removed language added on June 1st stating that an Itinerant Maintenance Provider may provide maintenance "only to the extent permitted by the aircraft owner's or operator's hangar lease or in the location where the work is lawfully performed," as that clarification is not considered necessary in this document. - Made a number of non-substantive typographical and formatting edits throughout.
+- Paragraph VII.J.3.a (page 36): Removed the requirement that a flight-instruction provider must have at least one aircraft equipped for instrument flight instruction. - Section VII.O (pages 40-42): Restored the March 27 draft's minimum standards for Itinerant Maintenance Providers, removing the "Independent Service Provider" category included in the May 16 draft.
+The only changes between the new and the March 27 versions of Section VII.O are: - In paragraph VII.O.2 (page 40), clarified that an Itinerant Maintenance Provider must hold "the appropriate FAA certificates for the maintenance it intends to perform" to cover operators who may not require a Part 65 certificate. - In paragraph VII.O.4 (page 41), restored language regarding the approved locations where an Itinerant Maintenance Provider is permitted conduct operations. - In paragraph VII.O.5 (page 41), clarified that limited storage of equipment, supplies, etc. within a hangar may be acceptable for ongoing work but safe and workmanlike manner should be considered when storing articles short-term and removed paragraph VII.O.5(a). - Made a number of non-substantive typographical and formatting edits throughout.